godfreyp/Flutter-Reminders-App/README.md

 This is a demo project designed for a CS 361 at Oregon State University.
 It is not in a usable state without additional programs and access to a working Firestore DB instance.

-To see a demo of the program, please look this this video [here](https://youtu.be/elT2HcW3eBg) or below.
+To see a demo of the program, please look this this video [here](https://youtu.be/elT2HcW3eBg).

 ## Installation